Ferrite Core Memory

 My 1k core plane is from an M-4 memory core stack

-Ralph Mirebs poimted out that my 1k core plane comes from an M-4 stack.
-Ralph tells me this core memory was used for a number of military computers.
+Ralph Mirebs pointed out that my 1k core plane comes from an M-4 stack.
+Ralph tells me that this core memory was used in a number of military computers.

-His site http://www.mirebs.com has great information on Soviet ferrite memory, and was used for the identification of the plane.
+His site http://www.mirebs.com has great information on Soviet ferrite memory.

-You can find a picture of an identical plane to mine on this page:
+You can find a picture of core plane that looks identical to mine on this page:

 http://www.mirebs.com/fozu/ru/_mod_ru.html